akchabby/TikTok-Virality-Forecast/README.md

 ---

-## Demo
-(*Coming soon*) A dashboard where users paste in a TikTok link or caption and see the virality forecast.

----

 ## Author Insight
 Data is never neutral.
 This project doesn't just look at views — it challenges what it means to "go viral" and how social media manipulates our attention.